SethSmigelski/search-appearance-toolkit-seo-44/README.md

 * **Article:** Rich schema for posts, with details such as publisher, images, and word count.
 Features an enhanced author property that links to the author's profile URL to strengthen entity connection.
 * **WebPage:** Schema for pages and custom post types, including images.
 * **BreadcrumbList:** Schema for all posts, pages, and taxonomy archives to enhance your appearance in search results.
-* **Other Formats:** ImageObject, FAQPage, and HowTo schemas may also be used where appropriate.
+* **Other Formats:** ImageObject, VideoObject, FAQPage, and HowTo schemas may also be used where appropriate.

 ### Advanced Schema Controls & Tools
 * **Intelligent Schema Scanner:** Scans your site for existing structured data from your theme or other plugins, helping you to prevent conflicts and duplicates before you enable schema.